≡ Menu

 How much coverage do I need?

 For some, a $1,000,000 life insurance policy may seem like a reasonable amount to ensure that their loved ones are taken care of in the event of their passing.
-But what does it actually cost to secure a $1,000,000 life insurance policy?
+But what does securing a $1,000,000 life insurance policy cost?

-In this article, we will explore the factors that affect the cost of a $1,000,000 life insurance policy and provide you with an estimate of what you can expect to pay for this level of coverage.
+In this article, we will explore the factors that affect the cost of a $1,000,000 life insurance policy and estimate what you can expect to pay for this level of coverage.

 Questions that will be examined will include: